ranfysvalle02/youtube2mongo/README.md

 - **Time-Saving:** Quickly find specific information without watching entire videos.
 - **Contextual Search:** Get results based on the meaning of your query.
-- **Scalable:** Can handle transcripts from hundreds or thousands of videos.
+- **Scalable and Efficient:** Can handle transcripts from hundreds or thousands of videos using parallel processing.

 ---